 Everyone has ‘mental health’.
-Mental health includes how we feel about ourselves and those around us, our ability to socialise and form relationships and our ability to learn from others and develop psychologically and emotionally.
-Being mentally healthy also includes the strength to overcome difficulties and challenges in every day life and have the confidence and self-esteem to be able to make decisions.
+Mental health includes how we feel about ourselves and those around us, how we socialise and form relationships and how we learn from others and develop emotionally.
+Being mentally healthy also includes the strength to overcome difficulties and challenges in everyday life and have the confidence and self-esteem to be able to make decisions.

-- Rethink Mental Illness Advice Line – call 0300 5000 927 (Monday to Friday, 10:00 to 14:00)
+Call 0300 5000 927 (Monday to Friday, 10:00 to 14:00)

-- Saneline – call 0300 304 7000 (18:00 to 23:00)
+Call Saneline on 0300 304 7000 (18:00 to 23:00)

-- Mind Infoline – call 0300 123 3393 (Monday to Friday, 09:00 to 18:00)
+Call 0300 123 3393 (Monday to Friday, 09:00 to 18:00)

-There are lots of on-line resources which provide mental health information for young people.
+There are lots of online resources which provide mental health information for young people.
 These include:

 – Rethink Mental Illness offers information on symptoms, different conditions, diagnosis, treatments and living with mental illness.
 There are also tools that can be downloaded which can help you look after your mental health